Vanishing cohomology on a double cover: Double coverings and the irreducibility of the monodromy action

 By blowing-up the base loci of the pencils, we obtain $\tilde B\subset \tilde X$ and $\tilde Y$, and we get the fibrations

 We also have

 and a two-to-one map that ramifies on $\tilde B:$

 With the exception (that we may exclude from now on) $X=\bP^2,$ $B$ a conic and $H=\cO_{\bP^2}(1),$ any divisors in the pencil ${\ell}$ intersect transversally $B$ in at least one point, this gives that all the divisors in $\tilde \ell$ are irreducible.
 Then ${g}$ is a connected fibration, and all fibers are irreducible and have at most nodes.

-Nevertheless $ \tilde{\ell}$ is not a Lefschetz pencil on $Y.$
+Nevertheless $ \tilde{\ell}$ is not a Lefschetz pencil on $\tilde Y$ because it has a fiber with two nodes.